Issue Brief VideoAdvocate Achievements State Legislation Map

-Pharmacy benefits have historically come with fixed copays for different tiers of medications.
-For example, the copayments might be set at $10/$20/$50 for the three tiers.
+- Pharmacy benefits have historically come with fixed co-pays for different tiers of medications.
+As an example, the co-payments might be set at $10/$20/$50 for the three tiers.
 Some health insurance policies are now moving vital medications (mostly biologics) into a fourth or higher specialty tier.
-Specialty tiers require people with arthritis and other conditions to pay a percentage (coinsurance) of their drug cost - often 25 to 50 percent – rather than a fixed dollar amount.
-Furthermore, contracts may prohibit or penalize the disclosure of less expensive purchasing methods to patients.
+Specialty tiers require people with arthritis and other conditions to pay a percentage (co-insurance) of their drug cost - often 25 percent to 50 percent -- rather than a fixed dollar amount

-- Cap the cost of a 30-day (one-month) supply of any single prescription medication, and cap the total aggregate monthly out-of-pocket cost for all prescription medications.
+- Cap the cost of a 30-day (one-month) supply of any single prescription medication and cap the total aggregate monthly out-of-pocket cost for all prescription medication

 Download and share this information with family, friends, and your legislators!